thiyangt/seer/README.md

 `fcast_accuracy` function can be used to calculate forecast error measure (in the following example MASE) from each candidate model.
 This step is the most computationally intensive and time-consuming, as each candidate model has to be estimated on each series.
 In the following example ARIMA(arima), ETS(ets), random walk(rw), random walk with drift(rwd), standard theta method(theta) and neural network time series forecasts(nn) are used as possible models.
 In addition to these models following models can also be used in the case of handling seasonal time series,

--   snaive: seasoonal naive method
+-   snaive: seasonal naive method
 -   stlar: STL decomposition is applied to the time series and then seasonal naive method is used to forecast seasonal component.
 AR model is used to forecast seasonally adjusted data.
 -   mstlets:STL decomposition is applied to the time series and then seasonal naive method is used to forecast seasonal component.
 ETS model is used to forecast seasonally adjusted data.
 -   mstlarima:STL decomposition is applied to the time series and then seasonal naive method is used to forecast seasonal component.
 ARIMA model is used to forecast seasonally adjusted data.